Wisenet SKY Cloud VMS User Manual

 Wisenet SKY Bridge: Connect the Wisenet SKY Bridge to the router or modem through the WAN port on the Bridge.
 This can be done either through a switch or directly.
 Make certain that you use the WAN port for this and not the CamLAN port.
 DO NOT CONNECT THE CAMLAN PORT TO YOUR REGULAR NETWORK – IT IS FOR CAMERAS ONLY!

-Connecting the CamLAN port to a router or modem will serve addresses to any devices that are set to DHCP client, exposing them to the internet.
+Connecting the CamLAN port to a router or modem will serve addresses to any devices that are set to DHCP , exposing them to the internet.
 When connected to cameras or a switch, the CamLAN does not allow internet connection whatsoever; it is a private network designed just for cameras in order to isolate them from the wide area network (WAN).

 After connecting to the internet, connect the power supply to turn on the bridge.
 After booting up, the bridge will check for updates then download and install them if available.